edy555/LeapTheremin/README.markdown

 ### Execution ###

+1. Connect device

-1. Attach your Leap Motion with USB connector.
+Attach your Leap Motion with USB connector.

+2. Launch

-2. In Terminal, run as follows.
+In Terminal, enter commands as follows.

     $ cd {your folder}
     $ ./leaptheremin.py

 ### Demonstration ###